uc-cdis/data-portal/docs/admin_applied_prefilters.md

 ```

-In the below example, an admin filter is applied that only reveals data from the project name `jnkns-jenkins`.
+In the below example, an admin filter is applied that only reveals data from the project named `jnkns-jenkins`.

 ```
 "explorerConfig":[